shantmalk/cookiecutter-data-science/README.md

 > ℹ️ Cookiecutter Data Science v2 has changed from v1.
 It now requires installing the new cookiecutter-data-science Python package, which extends the functionality of the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
 Use the provided `ccds` command-line program instead of `cookiecutter`.

+## Cookiecutter Data Science Forked Requirements

+Cookiecutter Data Science fork will be used to encourage standardization and organization while conducting scientific research.
+This fork specifically includes functionality for environment setup, that will hopefully streamline accessing data from various sources.

+This is a personalized fork to fulfill the following requirements:

+- Include Jupyter notebook template
+- Option to add personalized credentials, paths, and PYTHONPATH to `.env` file
+- Option to add `git submodule`
+- Option to specify external data storage location
+- Create `.venv` on setup
+- Automatically run requirements.txt
+- Automatically initiate `git` repo
+- Revised scaffolding based on personal preferences
+- Revised `.gitignore` to ignore common image filetypes

 ## Installation

 Cookiecutter Data Science v2 requires Python 3.8+.
 Since this is a cross-project utility application, we recommend installing it with [pipx](https://pypa.github.io/pipx/).
 Installation command options: